Primary prevention

 • Coronary artery disease: manage with aspirin, beta-blockers, statins, and ACE inhibitors, as needed

-• Optimal control of hypertension may require more than one antihypertensive medication.[17]
-Different antihypertensive drugs (diuretics, ACE inhibitors, angiotensin receptor blockers, beta-blockers, calcium channel blockers) have been shown to be effective, especially in older people, both with and without a history of myocardial infarction[1]
+• Optimal control of hypertension often requires more than one antihypertensive medication.[23]
+Different antihypertensive drugs (diuretics, ACE inhibitors, angiotensin receptor blockers, beta-blockers, calcium channel blockers) have been shown to be effective, especially in older people, both with and without a history of myocardial infarction.[1]

 • Drugs that can cause or potentiate heart failure: avoid, if safe and possible to do so.[26]